watsonbox/exportify/README.md

 No data will be saved - the entire application runs in the browser.

+## Usage

+Click 'Get Started', grant Exportify read-only access to your playlists, then click the 'Export' button to export a playlist.

+### Re-importing Playlists

+Once playlists are saved, it's also pretty straightforward to re-import them into Spotify.
+Open up the CSV file in Excel, for example, select and copy the `spotify:track:xxx` URIs, then simply create a playlist in Spotify and paste them in.

 ## Export Format

 Track data is exported in [CSV](http://en.wikipedia.org/wiki/Comma-separated_values) format with the following fields: